-The Walter Bradley Center for Natural and Artificial Intelligence was launched last night in Seattle (July 11, 2018).
+The Walter Bradley Center for Natural and Artificial Intelligence was launched in Seattle the evening of July 11, 2018.
 The launch was streamed live, and here is the YouTube record of it:

 The new center has two websites: